openziti/ziti-doc/docfx_project/ziti/identities/enrolling.md

 * download or copy the jwt - this file contains the single use token
 * run the `ziti-enroller` for your given operating system.
 Notice you can provide the name of the identity :

+**Example Usage:**

     ziti-enroller -v --jwt ${jwt_file} --cert ${identity_path_to_cert} --key ${identity_path_to_key} --idname ${identity_name}

 ### 3rd Party CA - Auto

-This enrollment process is almost entirely automated.
-With "auto" no identity needs to exist prior to enrollment.
-The act of enrolling the identity actually creates the identity.
-Like "3rd Party CA - One Time Token" - this flow expects that a private key and certificate have already been created on or distributed to the machine that is about to enroll and that the certificate presented is valid to a [third party CA](~/ziti/manage/pki.md#third-party-ca-optional) already uploaded to the Ziti Controller.
-This flow also requires that a jwt specifically created for enrollment be downloaded from the Ziti Controller.
-The third party CA must also have the `isAutoCaEnrollmentEnabled` property set to true.
+When using a third party CA identity creation process in the Ziti Controller is automatic.
+The act of enrolling the identity will create it.
+Like "3rd Party CA - One Time Token" - this flow expects that a private key and certificate have already been created on or distributed to the machine that is about to enroll.
+The certificate presented to the Ziti Controller must be signed by a [third party CA](~/ziti/manage/pki.md#third-party-ca-optional) already uploaded and validated in the Ziti Controller with the `isAutoCaEnrollmentEnabled` property set to true.

-The jwt file specific for a given third party CA is accessible from:  `${controller_uri}/cas/${id}/jwt` where `${controller_uri}` represents the fully qualified address of the Ziti Controller api and `${id}` represents the identifier for the given third party CA.
+Using the `ziti-enroller` will also require the use of a jwt specifically created for the enrollment process.
+The jwt can be downloaded from the Ziti Controller from:  `${controller_uri}/cas/${id}/jwt` where `${controller_uri}` represents the fully qualified address of the Ziti Controller api and `${id}` represents the identifier for the given third party CA.

+**Example Usage:**

+    ziti-enroller --jwt ${jwt_file} --cert ${identity_path_to_cert} --key ${identity_path_to_key} --idname ${identity_name}

+If supplied the `idname` will be used as the name for the identity created.
+If not supplied the common name will be used as the name of the identity within the Ziti Controller.